impleri/media-libraries/readme.txt

 * Separated usage (readings/etc) and reviews
 * Initial template files and functions
 * Better handling of usage times
+* Upgraded to Exeu's Amazon WDSL library 1.3.2 (Note: per Amazon, an associate id is necessary for the new WDSL, old ones will be discontinued 2012-02-21)

 = 0.9.2 =
 * First beta release